Terms and conditions

 14 Choice of law and dispute resolution

-14.1 Disputes concerning the Agreement shall be settled in accordance with Danish law, with the exception of the Danish conflict of laws rules.
+14.1 Disputes concerning the Agreement shall be governed by Danish law, with the exception of the Danish conflict of laws rules.

 14.2 Disputes concerning the Supplier's claim for damages for non-payment must, if the Supplier so chooses, be settled by the district court at the Supplier's registered office.
 Other disputes related to the Agreement, including disputes concerning the existence or validity of the Agreement, shall be finally settled by arbitration at the Danish Institute of Arbitration in accordance with its ”Rules for handling arbitration cases”.
 The arbitration meetings and oral proceedings shall be held in Copenhagen.